-I began work this past month with a highly successful media company, my first.
+I began work this past month with a highly successful media company.
+My first in that industry.
 They are interesting organizations.
 Full of bright, ambitious, dynamic youth who are on the move.
 They operate in a strategic environment that is shifting constantly and substantially.
 We were doing an internal assessment, i.e. strengths and opportunities to improve performance.

 I was struck by the strength of this corporate culture.
 Sure, there were issues.
 There are always issues.
 But, the issues were about going from “good to great” as the General Manager often says.
 There were few substantial issues to be had, and there were scores of impressive strengths.
 In short, a strong corporate culture.

 Not surprisingly, this company is VERY dominant in its market.
 Great people with passion for what they do and for excellence—it’s a winning formula.

 It can’t be imitated